List of Coronation Street characters introduced in 1992: Denise Osbourne

 Early in 1994, Denise started dating Ken Barlow (William Roache) and both were surprised when she got pregnant.
 Denise decided to keep the baby but had a miscarriage.
 However, the doctors told Denise she was carrying twins and the survivor was healthy.
 Ken suggested they get married but Denise decided to remain independent and ended their relationship, telling Ken she didn't want him at the birth.
 She found life more difficult than she expected during her pregnancy and had to get help at the salon from a friend, Jon Welch.
 She hoped that Jon would buy the business but he was unable to raise the money.
 Even when she went into labour, she refused to let Ken know but later changed her mind and Ken was there as she gave birth to their son, Daniel (Lewis Harney/Dominic Holmes/Rob Mallard), and was very supportive.
 However, Denise continued to reject Ken and refused to put his name on Daniel's birth certificate but was willing to let him babysit.
 Over the next few months, Denise and Jon became closer until in April 1995, he made a pass at her but she turned him down so he left.

 Meanwhile, Ken had troubles of his own as his stepdaughter, Tracy (Dawn Acton/Kate Ford), was in hospital after a drug overdose but he still wanted access to Daniel.
-After Ken threatened legal action, Denise lost her temper and went to visit her sister Alison in Macclesfield.
+After Ken threatened legal action, Denise lost her temper and went to visit her sister, Alison Dunkley in Macclesfield.
 After Ken tracked her down, she returned to Weatherfield and seemed more willing to let Ken into her life.
 In July 1995, Ken bought No. 1 and he, Denise and Daniel moved in — but she kept the flat above No. 2 and refused to let Bill Webster (Peter Armitage) rent it in December.
 Her reasons for keeping No. 2 became apparent.
 Brian Dunkley, Denise's brother-in-law came to do the bookkeeping but they had been having an affair for two years.
-Ken didn't suspect anything but Denise's sister, Alison Dunkley, realised that Brian was unfaithful and turned to Denise for comfort.
+Ken didn't suspect anything but Alison realised that Brian was unfaithful and turned to Denise for comfort.
 In January 1996, Denise tried to end it and asked Ken if he still wanted to marry her and he agreed.
 However, Brian was not prepared to give up easily.
 Ken found out about the affair and threw Denise out.
 Denise decided to leave with Brian and left Daniel with Ken, feeling she could never offer him a stable life.
 However, in November 1996, she changed her mind and came back, claiming that Ken had no legal right to keep him.
 She agreed to allow him to visit Daniel but, after a few months, Ken found the travelling and emotional strain of visiting too difficult, especially when Daniel called Brian "Daddy" and cut all contact with Denise and Daniel.